 Triangulation: “Divide and Conquer” type of manipulation that promotes rivalry and conflicts among people by treating them vastly different (e.g., Unfairly validating one while scapegoating the other).
 This discourages civilized communication (except through the one committing triangulation) between the manipulator’s targets.
 This is the major theme that’s played in family dysfunction.

 Victim Shamers: Those who have more sympathy for the abuser than the victim; those who make the victim feel responsible for the abuser’s behavior.
 There are victim shamers who take it to the next level and are aiding and abetting today’s Abuser’s Culture.
-In fact, there are so many, I was forced to turn them into a series of four articles.
-They are:
+A ridiculous number of them are named and defined in this Glossary.
+In alphabetical order, they are: Apologist, Enableist, Enabler Parent, False Advocate, Flying Monkeys, Mini-Me Sibling, and Toxic Positivity.

 See also Rubberized Brain Phenomenon (because each type in this series takes what they have used to limit themselves and turned it into their Weapon of Choice.)